frida/frida-website/_docs/examples/android.md

 jscode = """
 Java.perform(function () {
   // Function to hook is defined here var MainActivity = Java.use('com.example.seccon2015.rock_paper_scissors.MainActivity');

   // Whenever button is clicked
+  var onClick = MainActivity.onClick;
-    MainActivity.onClick.implementation = function (v) {
+  onClick.implementation = function (v) {
     // Show a message to know that the function got called send('onClick');

     // Call the original onClick handler
-        this.onClick(v);
+    onClick.call(this, v);

     // Set our values after running the original onClick handler this.m.value = 0;
     this.n.value = 1;
     this.cnt.value = 999;

     // Log to the console that it's done, and we should have the flag! console.log('Done:' + JSON.stringify(this.cnt));
   };
 });
 """